dask/dask/docs/source/remote-data-services.rst

 The Hadoop File System (HDFS) is a widely deployed, distributed, data-local file system written in Java.
 This file system backs many clusters running Hadoop and Spark.
-HDFS support can be provided by pyarrow_.
+HDFS support can be provided by PyArrow_.

 By default, the back-end attempts to read the default server and port from local Hadoop configuration files on each node, so it may be that no